satry22/Lets-Play/README.md

 ![All Devices](docs/alldevices.png)

-Rock, Paper, Scissors, Lizard, Rock is a game that has been played for many years.
+Rock, Paper, Scissors, Lizard, Spock is a game that has been played for many years.
 This is an evolved version.
 The player plays the computers random choice.

+The live link can be found here - https://satry22.github.io/Lets-Play/

 ## User Experience